cohenmejan/HLFGL/README.md

 # HLFGL
-A GL loader.
+A GL loader with header generation.

 Loads core libraries as well as extensions.
 Defines constants, types, and functions.

-Includes a header generator script.

 **Supported APIs**
 - GL